Chrystalkey/landtagszusammenfasser/docs/collector_api.md

   - There MUST be a way to merge two data points within the database
 - there must be a way to _reliably_ reference an already created point of data (e.g. how do I know some Ausschuss was mentioned a second time?)

-**From this, I propose that the CUP contains this second "Stage":**
-1. Collector sends the Data with it's knowledge of a new shared data point of which it knows to be shared
-   1. this contains either the unique identifier
-   2. or enough criteria to identify this entity(e.g. name)
-2. The Database finds out if there is an entry close enough to be considered the same
-   1. If such an entry is found, the database ??
-   2. if No such entry is found, the database ??

 Of course there are some entities, which are to be considered under "special protection", e.g. "Abstimmungstyp" or "Parlamente" which should not be changed without human review.
 If there is no match to be found, some robust way has to be found to notify the developers of that circumstance.
 In this case these steps should be taken:
 1. the collectors sends something to the database which it cannot fit into the schema